Econet

 The work of the Berkshire & South Buckinghamshire Bat Group at Clayfield.

-For the last fifteen years a Dawn Chorus walk has been held at Clayfield Copse on the first Sunday in May as part of International Dawn Chorus Day.
+For more than fifteen years, a Dawn Chorus walk has been held at Clayfield Copse on the first Sunday in May as part of International Dawn Chorus Day.
 The following are some of the birds that have been heard or seen on those walks.

 Blackbird